 ‘Outstanding’ service profile

 Our staff oversee around 1.84m patients ‘contacts’ each year, delivering high standards of healthcare from the following sites:

 - Freeman Hospital

-- Royal Victoria Infirmary (RVI) (including the Great North Children's Hospital)
+- Royal Victoria Infirmary (RVI)

 - Campus for Ageing and Vitality (the former Newcastle General Hospital site)

 These include a range of flagship services which deliver cutting-edge care (supported by state-of-the-art diagnostic services in both radiology and pathology) and are a catalyst for innovation to support pioneering clinical practice in the NHS:

 - The Cardiothoracic Centre – providing complex cardiopulmonary surgery, including heart and lung transplants for both children and adults, with some of the best clinical outcomes in the country